Charlie Lee (English footballer)

 Charlie Lee (born 5 January 1987) is an English professional football coach and former player, who played as a defender or midfielder.
 He is an academy coach at EFL League Two club Leyton Orient.

 Playing career

 Tottenham Hotspur

-Born in Whitechapel, London, Lee started his career with the Tottenham Hotspur youth system in 2003.
+Born in Whitechapel, London, Lee was a youth player with Wormley Rovers before starting his career in the Tottenham Hotspur youth system in 2003.
 He signed a professional contract with the club in July 2005.
 He appeared on the first team bench for the first time in the UEFA Cup tie against Slavia Prague on 28 September 2006 and also appeared as an unused substitute against Sporting Braga, a match which Tottenham won 3–2.
 Lee was also an unused sub for a handful of top flight fixtures.

 On 18 November, Lee played his first game for Millwall in their 2–2 draw with Doncaster Rovers, filling in for the injured Richard Shaw.

 He was released from his contract by Tottenham on 19 May 2007.